tapiad/tapiad.github.io/CS 460/HW1/index.md

 You want to make sure you add this into your in the *<head>* part of your HTML.

 There are many things that Bootstrap is useful for.
-I used a Navbar from Bootstrap to add on to my web-page:
+I used a Navbar which was a requirement to add on to my web-page:

 ```html
 <nav class="navbar navbar-inverse">  <!-- Bootstrap Navbar -->